modxorg/Docs/en/administering-your-site/customizing-the-manager/manager-templates-and-themes.md

 The way this is set up is just like extending a PHP class: you can override any single file by mimicking the directory structure and updating the **manager\_theme** directory.

-<div class="note">For 2.1 and earlier, you must copy the entire controllers and templates directory for your theme.
-2.2 and later let you copy single files.</div>For example, to customize just the Manager Login template, you could copy the following file into a new directory:
+For 2.1 and earlier, you must copy the entire controllers and templates directory for your theme.
+2.2 and later let you copy single files.

+For example, to customize just the Manager Login template, you could copy the following file into a new directory:

 **manager/templates/default/security/login.tpl**